 If the NCL command show dtss decnet global server all does not display servers, or if some servers were not used at the last synchronization, there are several possible reasons.
-See Section 3.3 for a preliminary list of reasons and suggested actions; see the following list for WAN-related reasons and actions.
+See Section 3.3, "Local Servers are Unavailable or Unresponsive" for a preliminary list of reasons and suggested actions; see the following list for WAN-related reasons and actions.